Skip to main content

 Ayurvedic medicine thrives on the medicinal action of herbs.
 Following are some plants that serve as an effective alternative treatments for arthritis:

 • Aloe vera.
-Aloe vera contains anthraquinones which are anti-inflammatory chemicals.
-Therefore the topical application of aloe vera gel alleviates arthritis pain and swelling.
+Aloe vera contains anthraquinone, which is an anti-inflammatory chemical.
+Therefore, the topical application of aloe vera gel alleviates arthritis pain and swelling.

-• Ginger: Ginger is another common staple that can treat arthritis.
+• Ginger: Ginger is another typical staple that can treat arthritis.
 It inhibits the production of inflammatory chemicals.

 • Turmeric.
 Turmeric contains curcumin, which is anti-inflammatory.
-Due to this, doctors recommend the regular use of turmeric for arthritis patients.
+Due to this, doctors recommend regularly using turmeric for arthritis patients.

 7. Cell-based Therapies

 Cell-based or stem cell therapies are becoming increasingly popular for several orthopedic and sports-related injuries.
-In the conditions where the body fails to regenerate new cells, cell-based therapies transplant your stem cells in the diseased area to renew the tissue.
-However, since transplant always carries a risk of host vs. graft disease, the patient’s own stem cells are used as a graft.
+When the body fails to regenerate new cells, cell-based treatments transplant your stem cells in the diseased area to renew the tissue.
+However, since transplant always carries a host vs. graft disease risk, the patient’s stem cells are used as a graft.

 At CELLAXYS, There are two main types of stem cell therapies based on the location cells are extracted from:

-• MMAT: MMAT or Minimally Manipulated Adipose Tissue involves collecting adipose tissue from one area and transplanting it on the diseased site.
-The “minimal” in the term implies that very little adipose tissue is excised, which does not affect the natural cushioning of body fat.
-The doctor can perform MMAT in different parts of your body affected by the arthritis.
+• MMAT: MMAT or Minimally Manipulated Adipose Tissue involves collecting fatty tissue from one area and transplanting it on the diseased site.
+The “minimal” in the term implies that very little fatty tissue is excised, which does not affect the natural cushioning of body fat.
+The doctor can perform MMAT on different body parts affected by arthritis.

-• BMAC: BMAC, or Bone Marrow Concentrate, involves extracting healthy bone marrow for the treatment of musculoskeletal disorders like arthritis.
+• BMAC: BMAC, or Bone Marrow Concentrate, involves extracting healthy bone marrow to treat musculoskeletal disorders like arthritis.

-Cell-based therapies have up to an 80% success rate in terms of regenerative treatment and can even help in the complete reversal of arthritis.
+Cell-based therapies have up to an 80% success rate in regenerative treatment and can even help reverse arthritis.
 They are performed within 2 hours, and the doctor may allow you to go home right after the procedure.
 To determine the exact location of arthritis, the doctor will use live X-rays and Ultrasounds.

 8. Platelet-Rich Plasma Therapy (PRP)

 Platelet-rich plasma therapy, or PRP, is a technique that involves drawing a patient’s blood, isolating their platelets, and reinjecting them into their spine.
 Platelets are blood components that are essential in regulating the immune response.
-This is achieved by the formation of fibrin clots that nodulate the defense response.
+This is achieved by forming fibrin clots that nodulate the defense response.

 Therefore, in the case of arthritis and other inflammatory diseases, PRP limits inflammation.
 Platelets also release growth factors that promote the regeneration of cells.
 This helps replace damaged bone tissue and cartilage.